julik/sylens/README.markdown

 #### trim bbox

 When you apply distortion to the image, the bounding box that SyLens receives will usually grow.
-For example, when reintroducing distortion, there will be overflow outside of the image: When you are compositing redistorted items onto the source you generally don't want to have this overscan.
+For example, when reintroducing distortion, there will be overflow outside of the image.
+When you are compositing redistorted items onto the source you generally don't want to have this overscan.
 When you enable *trim bbox* the size of the bounding box will be reduced to fit within the actual output format, and no overscan pixels will be output or computed.

+![Cropping workflow][5]

 #### debug info